Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Quantization employing the minimum uncertainty approach

+We may provide the following interpretation of these results.
+Let us begin with the first region, which lies outside the black hole.
+As can be seen (see Fig.~\ref{fig:Squar_wave_func_GUP_first_reg}), the oscillation amplitude $|\Psi_n^{\text{GUP}}(x)|^2$ vanishes in the limit \(x \to \infty\), where an external observer perceives the black hole as static.
+As one approaches the event horizon, the oscillation amplitude grows rapidly until it reaches the point \(x_{+}\), where it drops to zero.
+Beyond this point, a transition or tunneling, to interior of black hole, occurs into the second region, which begins at \(x_{0_{+}}\), as illustrated in Fig.~\ref{fig:Squar_wave_func_GUP_transit_1_2}.

+Starting from the point $x_{0_+}$, the oscillation amplitude increases rapidly within this region.
+As one moves further inward into the black hole, the amplitude gradually decreases.
+However, approaching the vicinity of $x_{0_-}$, where $|\Psi_n^{\text{GUP}}(x)|^2$ vanishes, the oscillation amplitude rises again sharply (see Fig.~\ref{fig:Squar_wave_func_GUP_int_BH}).
+From $x_{0_-}$ up to $x_{-}$, a tunneling transition takes place toward the third region, as illustrated in Fig.~\ref{fig:Squar_wave_func_GUP_transit_2_3}.
+In this third region, the oscillation amplitude, as measured by $|\Psi_n^{\text{GUP}}(x)|^2$, grows rapidly near $x_{-}$, but diminishes progressively as one moves away from this point, eventually vanishing in the limit $x \to -\infty$ (see Fig.~\ref{fig:Squar_wave_func_GUP_ext_WH}).

-By comparing the wave function obtained in the standard quantization scheme \eqref{eq:Usual_Solut_a} with the one derived from the minimal uncertainty approach \eqref{eq:wave_funct_x_space_GUP}, we observe that they behave differently both at the horizon and in the region where the classical singularity of the black hole is located.
-For instance, in the standard case, the classical singularity is found at \(x = -R_s(n)/2\), where the wave function $\Psi_n(x)$ diverges.
-In contrast, due to condition \eqref{enq:Minimal_radius}, which imposes a minimum radius for the black hole, \(x\) cannot reach the region where the classical singularity resides, and therefore the wave function \(\Psi_n^{\text{GUP}}\) remains finite in that region and is square-integrable (see Table \ref{Table_1}).
-This result suggests that the singularity is resolved in the quantization approach implemented in this section.
-A strong indication that the singularity has been resolved is demonstrating that the expectation value of the Kretschmann scalar is finite within the interior of the black hole.
+Finally, by comparing the wave function obtained in the standard quantization scheme \eqref{eq:Usual_Solut_x_large_n} with that derived from the minimal-uncertainty approach \eqref{eq:GUP_Wav_funct_finite} in the semiclassical limit, we observe that they exhibit different behaviors both at the horizon and in the region where the black hole's physical singularity is located.
+For instance, in the standard case, the wave function is not finite throughout the domain of the variable \(x\) and, consequently, is not square-integrable in this domain.
+This prevents a proper definition of the Hilbert space to which it belongs and, therefore, does not allow the extraction of physical information.
+In contrast, due to the quantization based on the minimal-uncertainty approach, the wave function obtained is finite across the entire domain of \(x\) and is therefore square-integrable (see~\eqref{eq:Normaliz_wave_func_GUP_case}).
+Moreover, we find that the singularity previously residing inside the black hole is now replaced by a tunneling region that connects the black hole interior with the exterior of a white hole.
+This tunneling is of quantum nature, as its effect is determined by the quantum number \(m\) (and hence \(\alpha\)), which is directly related to the deformation parameter \(\beta\) through \eqref{eq:beta_quant_in_m_terms}; in the limit \(\beta \to 0\), this tunneling disappears.